 - ½ teaspoon kosher salt

 - ½ teaspoon ground cinnamon

 - ½ teaspoon ground cardamom

 - 1 cup unsalted butter, softened

 - In a bowl, whisk together brown sugar, sugar, pecans, spices and flour.
-Cut in butter using a fork or pastry blender until mixture is like coarse sand and crumbly.
-Set aside.
+Cut in butter using a fork or pastry blender until mixture is crumbly and like coarse sand in texture.

-- Preheat oven to 350 degrees F. Butter and lightly flour bundt pan.
+- Preheat oven to 350°F. Butter and lightly flour 9" or 10" two piece tube cake pan or angel food cake pan.
 Set aside.